This post details how to reduce bloat in Postgres/Aurora tables for the purposes of increasing performance and reducing costs.

 Pre 1 - Install pg_repack extension on RDS

-Connect to the database using psql
+Connect to the writer instance of the Aurora Postgres database using psql

 and install the extension.